Understanding User Experiences of Computer Use Agents: Design Space and Opportunities for Building Agent UX Prototypes: What support would be helpful to prototype UX in computer use agents? (RQ2)

 Edges represent the specific conditions that define when the agent should take a given action.
 A small set of pre-defined labels is provided (i.e., when the agent encounters an error, risky situations, or is missing information to proceed).
-Developers can also define their own conditions in the \textsc{Inspector}, further customizing the agent (\autoref{fig:prototyping-interface-workflow}-G).
+These edges were selected to represent the design considerations of \taxonomyCode{when the user enters the query}, \taxonomyCode{risks}, \taxonomyCode{ambiguity}, \taxonomyCode{agent error}, and \taxonomyCode{high impact scenarios}.
+Developers of agent prototypes can also define their own conditions in the \textsc{Inspector}, further customizing the agent (\autoref{fig:prototyping-interface-workflow}-G).

 \scenario{Mei now works on the agent's UI (\textbf{A2}).
 She clicks on the \texttt{UI Action} node in her workflow to preview the agent's chat and UI designs in the {\sc{Inspector}} pane (\autoref{fig:prototyping-interface-workflow}-D).
 She chooses to output UI actions as chat messages and to make them visible in the web UI.}